 Range validity of the approximate inverse kinematics The accuracy of the Jacobian-based forward kinematics solution was estimated by a simple analysis.
-For a series of platform positions along the x-axis, the exact strut lengths are computed using the analytical inverse kinematics equation (2.2).
-These strut lengths are then used with the Jacobian to estimate the platform pose, from which the error between the estimated and true poses can be calculated.
+For a series of platform positions, the exact strut lengths are computed using the analytical inverse kinematics equation (2.2).
+These strut lengths are then used with the Jacobian to estimate the platform pose (2.8), from which the error between the estimated and true poses can be calculated, both in terms of position ε_D and orientation ε_R .

-The estimation errors in the x, y, and z directions are shown in Figure 2.4.
-The results demonstrate that for displacements up to approximately 1% of the hexapod's size (which corresponds to $100 \, \mu m$ as the size of the Stewart platform is here $\approx 100 \, mm$), the Jacobian approximation provides excellent accuracy.
+For motion strokes from $1\,\mu m$ to $10\,mm$, the errors are estimated for all direction of motion, and the worst case errors are shown in Figure 2.4.
+The results demonstrate that for displacements up to approximately 1% of the hexapod's size (which corresponds to $100\,\mu m$ as the size of the Stewart platform is here $\approx 100\,mm$), the Jacobian approximation provides excellent accuracy.

-Since the maximum required stroke of the nano-hexapod ($\approx 100 \, \mu m$) is three orders of magnitude smaller than its overall size ($\approx 100 \, mm$), the Jacobian matrix can be considered constant throughout the workspace.
+Since the maximum required stroke of the nano-hexapod ($\approx 100 \,\mu m$) is three orders of magnitude smaller than its overall size ($\approx 100 \,mm$), the Jacobian matrix can be considered constant throughout the workspace.
 It can be computed once at the rest position and used for both forward and inverse kinematics with high accuracy.

 Figure 2.4: Errors associated with the use of the Jacobian matrix to solve the forward kinematic problem.
-A Stewart platform with a height of 100 mm was used to perform this analysis
+A Stewart platform with a height of $100\,mm$ was used to perform this analysis. ε_D corresponds to the distance between the true position and the estimated position. ε_R corresponds to the angular motion between the true orientation and the estimated orientation.